PythonCharmers/starborn/README.md

 starborn: statistical data visualization based on Vega and Altair
 =================================================================

-Starborn is a Python visualization library based on Altair that aims to be API-compatible with [Seaborn](seaborn.pydata.org).
+Starborn is a Python visualization library based on Vega and Altair that aims to be API-compatible with [Seaborn](seaborn.pydata.org).
 Like Seaborn, it provides a high-level interface for drawing attractive statistical graphics.
-Thanks to the Vega library, it can also offer interactivity: in-browser panning and zooming.
+Thanks to the underlying libraries, it can also offer interactivity with in-browser panning and zooming.

 **Development status:** Alpha.